alpaddesai/MBACapstone/README.md

 # MBA Capstone

 The project utilizes a demo google analytics account.
 This data can be uitlized to understand how leads are generated, which content maximizes revenue and the NPV analysis of the marketing campaign.

-in progress... my sincerest apologies, please allow me to resolve the problem...OK
+Review digital transformation in e-commerce and modern technologies such as "AI & ChatGPT Prompt for Digital Marketing Sales and Growth" in progress... my sincerest apologies, please allow me to resolve the problem...OK

 ![image](Slide1.JPG)